Packers Depth Chart, Analysis After Start of NFL Free Agency

 Starters: LT Jordan Morgan, LG Aaron Banks, C Sean Rhyan (re-signed), RG Anthony Belton, RT Zach Tom.

-Backups: T/G Darian Kinnard (re-signed), C/G Jacob Monk, T/G Travis Glover, G John Williams, G Karsen Barnhart, T Brant Banks, T Dalton Cooper.
+Backups: T/G Darian Kinnard (re-signed), C/G Jacob Monk, T/G Travis Glover, G Donovan Jennings (re-signed exclusive-rights free agent), G John Williams, G Karsen Barnhart, T Brant Banks, T Dalton Cooper.

-Free agents: G Donovan Jennings (exclusive rights), G/C Lecitus Smith (exclusive rights), LT Rasheed Walker (unrestricted), G/C Elgton Jenkins (released).
+Free agents: LT Rasheed Walker (unrestricted), G/C Elgton Jenkins (released), G/C Lecitus Smith (exclusive rights; was not retained).

 Analysis: The starting five for the upcoming season has been penciled in following the re-signing of Rhyan and the release of Jenkins.
 After two seasons in a utility role, it’ll be up to Morgan, the 2024 first-round pick, to replace Walker at left tackle.
 Re-signing Kinnard was critical; there just is not much proven depth around the league, and he fared well when thrown into the fire.
-Whether it’s free agency or the draft, there’s no doubt the Packers will add a couple players to the mix, with the team needing interior depth and a developmental tackle.
+There’s no doubt the Packers will add a couple players to the mix, with the team needing interior depth and a developmental tackle.

 Defensive Ends